pinobatch/little-things-nes/oekakids/README.md

     7654 3210  Tablet data ($4017 read)
          || +- Controller 2 data (A Button if strobe is 1)
-         |+--- 1 if strobe is 0, 0 otherwise
+         |+--- 1 if strobe is 0 or advance is 1, 0 otherwise
          +---- 0 if strobe is 0, inverted report bit otherwise

-There's disagreement between NESdev Wiki and popular emulators as to the relative timing of $4016 writes and $4017 reads.
-FCEUX and Mesen expect the advance to fall ($03 to $01) after the $4017 read.
-NESdev Wiki as of 2025-12-24 doesn't mention that as a requirement, only that advance rises before each read.
+The microcontroller in the tablet is slow.
+The program must wait for the tablet to acknowledge each clock edge on $4016 by reading $4017: write $01, wait for $00, write $03, wait for $04, read report bit.

 The report read from $4017 bit 3 is 18 bits long.
 All fields of the report are MSB first, and all bits are inverted such that $08 means 0